aspnetzero/documents/docs/en/Migration-from-Boilerplate-to-AspNet-Zero-Mvc.md

 ![Update Database in Package Manager Console](images/updating-database.png)

+### Migrating Databases Between Applications

+When transitioning from an ASP.NET Boilerplate application to an ASP.NET Zero application, it is essential to consider how the database migration will be handled.
+Since both frameworks typically use Microsoft SQL Server (MSSQL) as the database management system, the migration process can be streamlined by leveraging existing migration tools and practices.
+Given that both frameworks utilize the ABP framework, many of the tables will have similar characteristics, which simplifies the migration process.

+Here are the key steps to ensure a smooth database migration:

+- Analyze Existing Database Schema: Start by analyzing the existing database schema in the ASP.NET Boilerplate application.
+Identify the entities, relationships, and constraints that need to be migrated.

+- Generate Migrations in ASP.NET Zero: Use the Entity Framework Core migration tools to generate the necessary migrations in the ASP.NET Zero application.
+This involves creating an initial migration that mirrors the existing database schema.

+- Data Migration: Ensure that data is accurately migrated from the ASP.NET Boilerplate database to the ASP.NET Zero database.

+- Test the Migration: Thoroughly test the migration process in a staging environment.
+Verify that all entities and data have been correctly migrated and that the application functions as expected.

+For more detailed information and best practices on using Entity Framework Core with MSSQL, refer to the official Microsoft documentation on [SQL Server migration](https://learn.microsoft.com/en-us/sql/sql-server/migrate/?view=sql-server-ver16) and [copying databases](https://learn.microsoft.com/en-us/sql/relational-databases/databases/copy-databases-to-other-servers?view=sql-server-ver16).
+Additionally, [this guide](https://www.sqlshack.com/six-different-methods-to-copy-tables-between-databases-in-sql-server/) provides a comprehensive overview of different methods to copy tables between databases in SQL Server, offering practical examples and steps.

+> When migrating data from an ASP.NET Boilerplate database to an ASP.NET Zero database, ensure that all existing data is accurately transferred.
+Testing the migration process in a staging environment is crucial to ensure that the migration is successful and that the application functions as expected after the migration.

 ## Implementing Application Services

 This chapter covers the implementation of application services in ASP.NET Zero, focusing on creating service interfaces, DTOs (Data Transfer Objects), and their associated services class.